DiogoAADCosta/guitar-diagnostic-system/README.md

 # Python Studies

-This repository documents my learning journey in Python, focusing on logic, problem-solving, and system design.
+This repository documents my learning journey in Python, with a focus on logic, problem-solving, and system design.

-Instead of collecting random exercises, the goal is to track:
+Instead of collecting random exercises, the goal is to build and evolve a real-world system while improving programming fundamentals.

-- How I approach problem-solving
-- The decisions I make while coding
-- How my code evolves over time
-- How complexity increases as I refine solutions

 ## Structure

-This repository is divided into:
+This repository is organized as a system evolution log:

-- Fundamental Python exercises
-- Real-world projects
-- System design experiments
+- Core Project (Guitar Level Assessment System)
+- Engine Development (logic and architecture evolution)
+- Supporting Experiments (isolated tests when necessary)

 ## Main Project